KidPluto/RESTfulCalendar/README.md

 # Notes

-Each instance? of Calendar represents
+Calendar represents
 * One month
 * One or more meetings
 * Shared with one or more people
 * The calendar is by group or company, not per person.

 SchedulerEngine – backend system
+* Input:
+  * Meeting start and end dates
-* Input: Meeting date, set of attendees
+  * List/set of attendees
+* Output:
-* Output: List of times when set of attendies are available
+  * List of times when set of attendees are available

 CalendarSyncJob – backend system
 * Input: Month X for Calendar1, Month Y Calendar2